New solution format and ultra-fast compiler

 • Right-click the library folder and then select Import From Library.

-The objects will be imported from the selected library (.pbl) to the current library folder.
+The objects will be imported from the selected library file (.pbl) to the current library folder.
 The library (.pbl) file remains unchanged in its original location.

 Adding a file to the PBL folder